 High level legal expertise on international protection

-- Access to a network of legal and non-legal expertise
+- access to a network of legal and non-legal expertise,

-In Belgium, asylum procedures are becoming more complex and the time taken to appeal is shorter.
-Quality information and support are becoming increasingly difficult to find.
-Lawyers and civil society are under pressure.
-In this context, men and women in need of international protection remain on the sidelines.
-We are working to make our expertise on international protection accessible.
+Belgian asylum procedures are becoming more and more complex, while the time to lodge an appeal is becoming shorter.
+High-quality information and technical support for asylum seekers is increasingly difficult to find, because lawyers and civil society are under pressure.
+By consequence, people in need of international protection remain on the sidelines.
+That is why we render our expertise on international protection available.

 Belgium still systematically detains certain groups of asylum seekers.
-However, this is not what European law provides for.
-We ensure a regular presence in detention centres to see who the detainees are and whether their fundamental rights are respected.
-We provide full and accurate information on their rights to asylum seekers and persons who do not have an ongoing procedure but who may need international protection.
+However, this is not what the European rules prescribe.
+We are regularly present in detention centres in order to establish the profile of the detainees and to assess whether their fundamental rights are respected.
+We provide complete, accurate and individualised information on the rights of asylum seekers and persons in need of international protection, who do not necessarily have a procedure going on.

 NANSEN actively contributes to the development of knowledge on international protection.
 To this end, NANSEN collaborates with legal and non-legal experts, specialized in different fields.

 To better answer questions that arise in practice, it is important to break down the barriers between the different fields.